rocky-linux/documentation/docs/guides/installation.md

 #### Root Password

-Click the *Root Password* field under *User Settings* to launch the *Root Password* task screen.
+1. Click the *Root Password* field under *User Settings* to start the *Root Password* task screen.

     !!!
 Warning

         The root superuser is the most privileged account on the system.
 Therefore, if you choose to use or enable it, it is crucial that you protect this account with a strong password.

- In the *Root Password* text box, set a strong password for the root user.
+1. In the *Root Password* text box, set a strong password for the root user.

-Enter the same password again in the *Confirm* text box.
+1. Enter the same password again in the *Confirm* text box.

-Click <kbd>Done</kbd>.
+1. Click <kbd>Done</kbd>.

 #### User Creation

+To create a user:

-Next click the *User Creation* field under *User Settings* to launch the *Create User* task screen.
+1. Click the *User Creation* field under *User Settings* to start the *Create User* task screen.
 This task area allows you to create a privileged or non-privileged (non-administrative) user account on the system.

     !!!
 Info

         Creating and using a non-privileged account for day-to-day tasks on a system is a good system administration practice.

     We’ll create a regular user that can invoke superuser (administrator) powers when needed.

-Complete the fields in the *Create User* screen with the following information and then click <kbd>Done</kbd>:
+1. Complete the fields in the *Create User* screen with the following information:

-*Full name*:
+    - **Full name**:
     `rockstar`

-*Username*:
+    - **Username**:
     `rockstar`

-*Make this user administrator*:
+    - **Make this user administrator**:
     Checked

-*Require a password to use this account*:
+    - **Require a password to use this account**:
     Checked

-*Password*:
+    - **Password**:
     `04302021`

-*Confirm password*:
+    - **Confirm password**:
     `04302021`

-Click <kbd>Done</kbd>.
+1. Click <kbd>Done</kbd>.

 ## Installer Phase